boubou77c/BouCrypt/README.md

 # ⚙BouCrypt⚙

-Script to generate / encrypt / decrypt a file.
+Script to generate key / encrypt / decrypt a file.

 Made with python.